Zubair21jan/Project-Planner-App/README.md

 # Project-Planner-App
-you can track your project progress, add risk, check milestones you completed, time line
+You can track your project progress, add risk, check milestones you completed, and timeline in this app